-- Clear data Click Clear data to clear saved passwords, for all users and all servers that Command WorkStation has saved passwords. - Archive Manager Select whether to enable or disable Archive Manager. - Fiery Health Monitor Select Display status in Job Center to show the Fiery server health status in the top-right corner of Job Center. - Improvement program To help EFI improve the quality, reliability, and performance of the software by sending anonymous usage data but not your name, address, or any other personally identifiable information, click the relevant check box.
+- Clear data Click Clear data to clear saved passwords, for all users and all servers that Command WorkStation has saved passwords. - Archive Manager Select whether to enable or disable Archive Manager. - Job Tags Select whether to display tags (a maximum of 10) in the server list. - Fiery Health Monitor Select Display status in Job Center to show the Fiery server health status in the top-right corner of Job Center. - Improvement program To help EFI improve the quality, reliability, and performance of the software by sending anonymous usage data but not your name, address, or any other personally identifiable information, click the relevant check box.